 There are two ways to buy vehicles listed on eRepairables.com: either directly from the seller or indirectly through an eRepairables affiliate auction.
 Each vehicle will display a sale type that notes how it is being sold.
 'Buy it Now' vehicles are offered by the seller at a set price.
 We provide the seller's contact information, and any transaction arrangements are worked out between you and the seller.
 Typically, you can contact the dealer with questions and visit the dealer to inspect the vehicle before purchase.
-'Auction' vehicles are generally sold to the highest bidder who meets any minimum reserve price set by the auction. eRepairables.com operates as a broker to provide non-licensed public buyers access to licensed dealer-only auctions.
-When you enter a bid on eRepairables.com, we will present it to the auction.
+'Auction' vehicles are generally sold to the highest bidder who meets any minimum reserve price set by the auction. eRepairables.com operates as a software platform to provide non-licensed public buyers access to licensed dealer-only auction vehicles.
+When you enter a bid on eRepairables.com, we will present it to the auction via affiliated licensed dealers.
 If the vehicle is won and payment made, pick-up or delivery can be arranged immediately and the paperwork will be processed to transfer ownership of the vehicle to you.
 There is no opportunity to personally inspect the vehicle and no one to provide more information about the vehicle unless a third-party inspection service authorized to enter the auction facility is retained.

 How do the auctions work?